11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 While filing for divorce, you can demonstrate signs of your separation, even under the same roof.
 This could include:

-- There is no continuing sexual relationship (sleeping in separate bedrooms would support this);
+There is no continuing sexual relationship (sleeping in separate bedrooms would support this).

-- You don’t share mealtimes with your spouse;
+You don’t share mealtimes with your spouse.

-- You maintain different friendship circles.
+You maintain different friendship circles.

 It may seem strange to continue living together if you intend to divorce.
 Still, the Court recognises there are reasons to do this.
-For example, it is common for one partner to be less financially well off and have fewer resources available, making remaining in the home the only viable option.
+For example, it is common for one ex-partner to be less financially well off and have fewer resources available, making remaining in the home the only viable option.

 Find your marriage certificate